Regional and Programmatic Accreditation

 Washington, DC 20001

-2Completion time is dependent on transfer credits accepted and courses completed each term.
+- Completion time is dependent on transfer credits accepted and the number of courses completed each term.

 - Program availability varies by campus and state; see the Rasmussen College catalog or contact an admissions advisor for complete details.

 - Bureau of Labor Statistics, U.S. Department of Labor, Occupational Employment Statistics, [salary data accessed May 21, 2020] https://www.bls.gov/oes/.
 Bureau of Labor Statistics, U.S. Department of Labor, Occupational Outlook Handbook, [career information accessed May 21, 2020] www.bls.gov/ooh/.
 BLS salary data represents national, averaged earnings for the occupations listed and includes workers at all levels of education and experience.
 This data does not represent starting salaries.
 Employment conditions in your area may vary.

 - The Bachelor of Science in Nursing degree program at Rasmussen College is accredited by the Commission on Collegiate Nursing Education (CCNE) 655 K Street NW, Suite 750 l Washington, DC 20001 l 202-887-6791